 Below we’ve highlighted several examples that exemplify the quintessential Datejust spirit, all of them for less than $10,000.

 It would be a very brave person indeed who stuck their neck out and proclaimed any of the Datejust’s many iterations as the ‘best of all time.’
 But the ref.
 116XXX family is undoubtedly way up there.
 Released in the mid-2000s, this is the series that precedes the current one, a 36mm collection that has all the finest points present and correct but remains among the most competitively priced.

-Like other modern Rolex watches, the ref.
+Like other modern Rolex watches for sale, the ref.
 116234 is again forged from 904L steel and Rolex made use of its shimmering properties and gave the watch polished lugs, as opposed to the brushed type on the five-digit range it replaced.
 In addition, this time there is the added luxurious touch of a white gold fluted bezel.
 The model also gains a little bulk overall; nothing huge but just some extra wrist presence.